 It requires diligence to find the right in-home hospice provider.
 The easiest route is to work with the primary doctor of your loved to create a care plan that will guide you both through this difficult process.
 Such a care plan lays the foundation for the type of hospice care that is required and the assistance level that is needed.
 To make this work, you will have to include your loved ones in the process as much as possible.
 You must take their feelings into consideration and ask them how they would like to be cared for in their final months or weeks.

 In order for your loved one to be treated, they must sign documents accepting hospice care, since many providers will not work with the patient until all of their paperwork is finished.
-When signing a hospice agreement, your loved one is foregoing any
+When signing a hospice agreement, your loved one is foregoing any advanced treatment that may be used to cure their life threatening injury or disease.
+This choice means that they would rather receive end of life quality care that will provide comfort for them and their family members.

 When choosing a hospice care provider there are many things to take into consideration; one of the most essential is that the hospice provided is Medicare certified.
 No other hospice certifications are required, however, a lack of certifications is a sure sign of the quality of service.
 This is important because it can help you narrow down your list when finding a qualified provider.

 When a patient chooses to begin hospice care, it changes the directions of their treatment.
 Instead of pursuing the approach of potentially aggressive treatments, the patient is deciding to allow whatever life threatening conditions they may have to run their course.
 When sorting through the approved hospice providers, you must narrow down the needs of your loved one.
 For example, does he or she require cancer pain management?
-In such a case, though chemotherapy is no longer an option when hospice
+In such a case, though chemotherapy is no longer an option when hospice care is chosen, there are many other options that can be used to help alleviate the pain caused by cancer.

 To help narrow down your choice, you may consider using word of mouth.
 That is to say, talk to family members and friends that have already had to go through this painful situation.
 Ask them about their experiences to help you get an idea of what you should expect ahead of time and answer any additional questions that you may have about a particular hospice provider.
 Consulting online resources can also help you get an idea of what type of hospice care you need.